Accessibility Tools

 This Watershed Moment: Panel Conversation

-On May 30, 2024, at the Salt Lake Public Library, we convened a panel conversation to ground this call for submissions in some essential truths about climate change, social justice, intersectionality, ethics, and the undeniable power of imagination.
+On May 30, 2024, at the Salt Lake Public Library, we convened a panel conversation to ground this call for submissions in some essential truths about the intersectionality of environmental and social thriving, the role of ethics, and the undeniable power of imagination.

 Listen to recordings of the panel here, and watch the full panel conversation below: